How traditionally organized Sunday Schools can take advantage of Workshop Rotation Model practices, philosophies, and creativity.

 This is the #1 reason people come to our site for -- a better activity than their curriculum has given them.

-3. SCHEDULE SPECIAL MONTHS
+3. SCHEDULE SPECIAL "ROTATION-STYLE" MONTHS or UNITS

 Traditional programs tend to have "special lesson" times of the year where they move away from the staid curriculum.
+Due to the challenges of attendance and teacher changes, Spring and Summer can be a good time to schedule Rotation-style approaches.

 Adapt: Pick a four week period (or two) every year where "everybody rotates" through a series of creative multi-week lessons on a MAJOR Bible story drawn from Rotation.org.
 Assign teachers to lead each the special lessons -- repeating it each week for a different class.
 (This rotating of kids is familiar to you from VBS and is what puts the "rotation" in Rotation Model).
 While you're at it, recruit new teachers to help you do these special rotations.
 This will not only gives your regular teachers a break, but your kids and their parents something exciting to look forward to.